 1. Exposing it to the sun

-Over the years, sun will fade and age your tattoo.
+Over the years, the sun will fade and age your tattoo.
 Do not expose your tattoo to direct sunlight under any circumstance.
 A sunburn on a new tattoo can cause a lot of problems.
 The ultraviolet rays of the sun can dry out your tattoo and cause it to form a horrendous scab much of the time causing the tattoo to fade before it is even healed.
 It may also cause blistering and bleaching of the tattoo.
 Make sure you apply a sunblock of at least SPF 30 before going out in the sun.

 2. Using hot water

 While washing your tattoo with lukewarm water is a good idea for getting rid of all the blood and plasma quickly, make sure you never use hot water to wash your tattoo!
-Your skin will be extremely sensitive and the hot water will cause pain and stinging to the area, as well as possibly causing the area to swell more than it already has done.
-Hot or lukewarm water may feel nice when you wash your tattoo but be careful not to overdo it because it also has the ability of opening your skin pores up and cause leaching of ink out of your skin.
+Your skin will be extremely sensitive and the hot water will cause pain and stinging to the area, as well as possibly cause the area to swell more than it already has done.
+Hot or lukewarm water may feel nice when you wash your tattoo but be careful not to overdo it because it also has the ability to open your skin pores up and cause leaching of ink out of your skin.
 It will also make it easier for the germs to get in.
 So at the end of your quick shower, use cold water or cold compress to close the skin pores.

 Do not re-bandage your tattoo.
 Remove the bandage as soon as you get home or after one hour, whichever comes first.
 All wounds need to breathe if they are to heal properly.

 Although moisturization of the tattooed area is crucial for it to heal, yet stay away from over moisturization as it is often the hidden cause of an infection.
-If you over moisturize or do not moisturize enough, a thick hard scab may form that may crack when you move.
+If you over-moisturize or do not moisturize enough, a thick hard scab may form that may crack when you move.
 It is important to try to avoid this kind of scab through proper washing and moisturizing.
 Moisturizing is a personal balance that can be different for each individual.
 Remember to apply your lotion at regular intervals, but allow it to assimilate before putting on another layer.